Giraffatitan: Metabolism

-Paleoecology
+Paleoenvironment

 Giraffatitan lived in what is now Tanzania in the Late Jurassic Tendaguru Formation.
 Since 2012, the boundary between the Kimmeridgian and Tithonian is dated at 152.1 million years ago.

 The Tendaguru ecosystem primarily consisted of three types of environment: shallow, lagoon-like marine environments, tidal flats and low coastal environments; and vegetated inland environments.
 The marine environment existed above the fair weather wave base and behind siliciclastic and ooid barriers.
 It appeared to have had little change in salinity levels and experienced tides and storms.
 The coastal environments consisted of brackish coastal lakes, ponds and pools.
 These environments had little vegetation and were probably visited by herbivorous dinosaurs mostly during droughts.
 The well vegetated inlands were dominated by conifers.
 Overall, the Late Jurassic Tendaguru climate was subtropical to tropical with seasonal rains and pronounced dry periods.
 During the Early Cretaceous, the Tendaguru became more humid.
 The Tendaguru Beds are similar to the Morrison Formation of North America except in its marine interbeds.

-Giraffatitan would have coexisted with fellow sauropods like Dicraeosaurus hansemanni and D. sattleri, Janenschia africana, Tendaguria tanzaniensis and Tornieria africanus; ornithischians like Dysalotosaurus lettowvorbecki and Kentrosaurus aethiopicus; the theropods "Allosaurus" tendagurensis, "Ceratosaurus" roechlingi, "Ceratosaurus" ingens, Elaphrosaurus bambergi, Veterupristisaurus milneri and Ostafrikasaurus crassiserratus; and the pterosaur Tendaguripterus recki.
+Giraffatitan would have coexisted with fellow sauropods like Dicraeosaurus hansemanni and D. sattleri, Janenschia robusta, Tendaguria tanzaniensis and Tornieria africanus; ornithischians like Dysalotosaurus lettowvorbecki and Kentrosaurus aethiopicus; the theropods "Allosaurus" tendagurensis, "Ceratosaurus" roechlingi, "Ceratosaurus" ingens, Elaphrosaurus bambergi, Veterupristisaurus milneri and Ostafrikasaurus crassiserratus; and the pterosaur Tendaguripterus recki.
 Other organisms that inhabited the Tendaguru included corals, echinoderms, cephalopods, bivalves, gastropods, decapods, sharks, neopterygian fish, crocodilians and small mammals like Brancatherulum tendagurensis.